MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementAndroidForWorkAppConfigurationSchema.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphAndroidForWorkAppConfigurationSchema>`: Schema describing an Android for Work application's custom configurations.
+`BODYPARAMETER <IMicrosoftGraphAndroidForWorkAppConfigurationSchema>`: Schema describing an Android for Work application's custom configurations.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ExampleJson <Byte[]>]`: UTF8 encoded byte array containing example JSON string conforming to this schema that demonstrates how to set the configuration for this app
   - `[SchemaItems <IMicrosoftGraphAndroidForWorkAppConfigurationSchemaItem[]>]`: Collection of items each representing a named configuration option in the schema
     - `[DataType <String>]`: Data type for a configuration item inside an Android for Work application's custom configuration schema